Last updated: May 6, 2026

 - If the older adult has a medical or safety emergency, call 911 or go to the emergency room now.

-- If care at home is falling apart today, call Kentucky’s Aging and Disability Resource Center at (877) 925-0037 and ask for urgent respite, Homecare, or other local help.
+- If care at home is falling apart today, call Kentucky’s ADRC at 1-877-925-0037 and ask for urgent respite, Homecare, or other local help.

-- If a nursing home, personal care home, or family care home problem is putting the senior at risk, contact Kentucky’s Long-Term Care Ombudsman right away.
+- If a nursing home, personal care home, or family care home problem is putting the senior at risk, contact Kentucky’s Ombudsman right away.

 Quick help box